REDMED-X/OperatorsKit/README.md

 # OperatorsKit
-This repository contains a collection of tools that integrate with Cobalt Strike through Beacon Object Files (BOFs).
+This repository contains a collection of Beacon Object Files (BOFs) that integrate with Cobalt Strike.

 ## Kit content
-The following tools are currently in the operators' kit:
+The following tools are currently in the OperatorsKit:

 |Name|Description|
 |----|----------|